corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 ---
 # Upgrading from 5.2 to 5.2.1

 This section describes how to upgrade a Corda cluster from 5.2 to 5.2.1.
+It includes script excerpts which you can use as a basis for performing upgrades.
+The entire script is included at the end.

+The script is based on upgrading a cluster running on Docker Desktop on a local host using the R3-provided helm chart for installing PostgreSQL and Kafka.
+However, you must tailor this script for the specific environment being updated.

+The examples provided in this section assume that you installed Corda 5.1 in a namespace called `corda`.
+This is different to other deployments.

-It lists the required [prerequisites](#prerequisites) and describes the following steps required to perform an upgrade:
+To perform an upgrade, you must fulfill the required [prerequisites](#prerequisites) and go through the following steps:

 1. [Back Up the Corda Database](#back-up-the-corda-database)
 2. [Test the Migration](#test-the-migration)